-3) Every six (6) months, or more frequently as needed, the Service Coordinator, the individual, the service provider(s), and others that the individual chooses to be present, review the Plan of Care to determine if the goals identified in the ISP/Plan are being met.
+3) Every six (6) months, or more frequently as needed, the Service Coordinator, the individual, the service provider (s), and others that the individual chooses to be present, review the Plan of Care to determine if the goals identified in the ISP/Plan are being met.
 They achieve this by reviewing the individual's needs, identifying health and safety measures to ensure identified needs are being addressed, and by making any adjustments or changes necessary to the Plan.

 (g) The ISP/Plan of Care must be revised annually or as necessary to meet the needs of the individual.
 The Service Coordinator is tasked with arranging any necessary assessments and contacting the individual to arrange for the scheduling and location of the meeting.
 The Service Coordinator also contacts the individual's service providers to inform them about the meeting.
 The ISP/ Plan of Care meeting is always completed before the anniversary date of the current Plan of Care.
 The Service Coordinator is solely responsible for ensuring that the Plan of Care is conducted in accordance with DDS requirements and is consistent with best practices in the field of developmental disabilities.
+Mid

-Mid Plan of Care cycle changes that require ISP/ Plan of Care revisions are coordinator and submitted to the Service Coordinator's supervisor for review and approval.
+Plan of Care cycle changes that require ISP/ Plan of Care revisions are coordinated by the Service Coordinator.
+Documentation for the ISP/Plan of Care revision is completed by the Service Coordinator and submitted to the Service Coordinator's supervisor for review and approval.
 The supervisor has two (2) business days to review and approve the ISP/ Plan of Care or return it to the Service Coordinator for any necessary, additional information.